andrewjohnson038/data-science-portfolio/README.md

 # Data Science Portfolio

-Welcome to my Data Science Portfolio :) This repo is where I actively maintain and keep a mix of personal projects that highlight my experience with data analysis, data engineering, BI tools, and building data-driven applications.
+Welcome :) This repo is where I maintain a mix of personal projects that highlight experience with data analysis, data engineering, data wrangling, etc for app and BI-driven projects.

-Each folder in here is its own project, complete with code, documentation, and everything needed to explore it further.
-ReadMe files with more context will be placed in each sub-directory for the project.
+Each sub-directory folder is its own project, complete with its own code and documetnation.
+ReadMe files with more context can be referenced in each sub-directory for the project.

 ---